textadventures/quest/docs/quest5_7.md

 The "either" command is similar to "if", but has a second (optional) part that is printed if the condition fails, and is more flexible with its conditions, as these now evaluated as Quest code (this does mean that strings need to go in quotes which is different to how this was in TextProcessorPlus library).

 There is also an "eval" command which will run the rest of the text as Quest code.
 You can also use an equals sign as a short cut.
 This means you can put anything into curly braces, such as function calls and complex calculations.

 If you actually want curly braces as curly braces and there is a chance Quest will try to interpret it as a text processor command, you can use `@@@open@@@` and `@@@close@@@`.

 It also works recursively, so the output text will then get processed again.
 We have yet to work out when that will be useful...

 A new function, `ProcessText` is used by the output functions.
 You could use this elsewhere, say to set an attribute with text that has gone through the text processor.
 You could also override it to do your own stuff.

+Some examples:

 ```
 // This is the same as version 5.6